stsemant/gsv-6ToWAMP/README.md

 Verify that your wifi-adapter is on the [compatible list](http://elinux.org/RPI-Wireless-Hotspot) and make sure, that you are connected via eth0 (by cable)

-	sudo apt-get install hostapd udhcpd
+	sudo apt-get install firmware-ralink hostapd wireless-tools dnsmasq iw

 But be careful that your adapter is compatible with hostapd.
-I use an EW-7811Un with Realtek RTL8188CUS Chipset and this one will not work out of the box with hostapd.
+Previously I use an EW-7811Un with Realtek RTL8188CUS Chipset and this one will not work out of the box with hostapd.
 For the Raspberry Pi you can use a pachted binary from the binary folder or build a [patched Version](https://github.com/lostincynicism/hostapd-rtl8188)
+Now I using an Adapter with Ralink RT5370 chipset.
+This Adapter is compatible to hostapd and works with the default hostapd driver (nl80211).
+If you have also an compatible adapter too, you can skip the next steps and go further to the dns configuration.

 ### Use pre-compiled patched hostapd from Binary-Folder